Skip to main content

 More fundamentally, Irys is not an AI add-on to a research tool.
 It is a unified environment where research, drafting, document intelligence, and matter context are connected by design.
 Research informs drafting.
 Matter context persists.
 Work product compounds across sessions instead of resetting with every new query.

-The pricing model reflects this difference: $299/month per seat, transparent and self-serve.
+The pricing model reflects this difference: $299 per seat per month, transparent and self-serve.
 No bundled upsells, no opaque enterprise contracts, no requirement to buy a separate platform just to access the AI.

 The real choice